sofiabsilva/100-days-of-code/log.md

 #### :mortar_board: Building Tubbie Arts website

 **Today's Progress**: Added ads for print studio where I'll get my prints done to every page, kept learning about the paypal business account.

+### Day 36: June 4, 2018
+#### :mortar_board: Building Tubbie Arts website

+**Today's Progress**: Add the paypal shopping cart integration to one of the pages (even though I don't have a business account yet, this is just a test at the moment).

+**Thoughts:** When is this going to end?
+I'm probably never gonna be 100% happy with the site, so now I just gotta re-check everything, work a bit more on the content and make sure things actually work.

+### Day 37: June 5, 2018
+#### :mortar_board: Learning

+**Today's Progress**: Took a break from working on the site, started the new lessons on freecodecamp, also watched a few webinars about career and e-commerce shops.
+Started my commissioned pet portrait.

+**Thoughts:** I would count this day as a miss in terms of coding, but you gotta do what you gotta do right?

+### Day 38: June 6, 2018
+#### :mortar_board: Learning

+**Today's Progress**: Learned about CSS variables on freecodecamp.